lavanet/docs/docs/chains/filecoin-chain/filecoin-node.md

 ## Install Lotus Filecoin Node 🚀

-Filecoin is a divers ecosystem with different node implementations.
+Filecoin is a diverse ecosystem with different node implementations.
 Each node implementation has different ways to generate and manage authentication tokens.
 This guide uses [Lotus Filecoin](https://lotus.filecoin.io/lotus/get-started/what-is-lotus/), which is the reference node implementation for the Filecoin network.

 ### Get Lotus
 To get started, input the following into the terminal: